Garmin Elevate Gen 5

 Well, no. These wrist-based optical sensors are set to enhance their capabilities in the years to come.
 While Garmin may never be at the forefront of the latest groundbreaking advancements in wrist sensor technology, it will remain competitive.

-In fact, we are on the brink of witnessing a wide array of new metrics being measured from the wrist and incorporated into a single LED (or laser) sensing unit, such as lactate, blood pressure, electrolytes, creatinine, hydration, blood glucose, and more.
-However, we are tantalizingly close to this point, but the market has not quite caught up, and Garmin certainly hasn’t either.
-In fact, Garmin is still to some extent playing catch-up, and that is precisely what ELEVATE GEN 5 embodies, which is scheduled for release within a month… a catch-up effort.
-Let’s go though what we know
+We are on the brink of witnessing a wide array of new metrics being measured from the wrist and incorporated into a single LED (or laser) sensing unit, such as lactate, blood pressure, electrolytes, creatinine, hydration, blood glucose, and more.
+However, we are tantalisingly close to this point, but the market hasn’t quite caught up, and Garmin certainly hasn’t either.
+Garmin is still playing catch-up to some extent, and that is precisely what the ELEVATE GEN 5 embodies, which is scheduled for release within a month—a catch-up effort.
+Let’s go through what we know.

 Next Gen Sports Sensors for 2023 and beyond – Lactate, blood pressure, hydration, creatinine